Our Program

 DEVELOP PATHWAYS

-for underrepresented graduate students to learn the skills to become independent clinician scientists in rehabilitation research
+for graduate professional students to learn the skills to become independent clinician scientists in rehabilitation research

-for underrepresented clinician scientists as they pursue careers in rehabilitation research
+future clinician scientists as they pursue rehabilitation research careers

 CONNECT: